cornell-zhang/allo-pldi24-artifact/README.md

 ## Setup Environment (Est. Time: 30 mins)

 We have already built a docker image that contains necessary packages, including the Allo library and the baseline systems.
-Since our experiments involve invoking the AMD Vitis toolchain for FPGA synthesis, we
+Since our experiments involve invoking the AMD Vitis toolchain for FPGA synthesis, we provide a separate Vitis image for artifact evaluation.
+Below are the instructions for setting up the environment.

 ### Allo and Baseline Systems